Marianne Rendón: Early life and education

 Rendón was born to Robert (Bob) Rendón, a sound technician and Valerie Lemon-Rendón, a singer.
-She was raised in New Rochelle, NY.
+She was raised in New Rochelle, New York.
 Marianne was educated at Bard College in upstate New York.
 While at Bard, she and friend Lola Kirke formed band "Sheroes", an all-female country feminist band.
 She graduated from the Juilliard School in 2016.
 She was married to actor and teacher Ker Wells until his death from pancreatic cancer on August 30, 2019.

 Career

-Rendón played Julia "Jules" Langmore, and was one of the co-stars, in the 2017 television series Imposters.
+Rendón played Julia "Jules" Langmore, a main role in the 2017 television series Imposters.

 In July 2017, she was brought in to replace Zosia Mamet in the role of Patti Smith in the film Mapplethorpe, a biopic based on the photographer Robert Mapplethorpe.

 In March 2018, she was cast to play the role of Susan Atkins in the biopic Charlie Says about the life of Charles Manson.

+In 2021, Rendón was introduced in season 3 of the CW series In the Dark as Leslie Bell, a lawyer and sister of main character Felix Bell.
+She appeared in a recurring role that season, and was promoted to the main cast for season 4.